-You may.
+Yes, you can.
 This will depend on the county where your case is located.
-Check your county’s website first.
+Check your county district or county clerk's website first.

-If you do prepare your own subpoena, the rules are very specific regarding what must be included in a valid subpoena.
-Texas Rule of Civil Procedure 176 addresses what to include in subpoenas if your case is in a district court or county court.
-Texas Rule of Civil Procedure 500.8 addresses what must be included in a subpoena if your case is in a justice court.
+If you prepare your own subpoena, the rules are very specific about what must be included in a valid subpoena.
+Texas Rules of Civil Procedure Rule 176 addresses what to include in subpoenas if your case is in a district court or county court.
+Texas Rules of Civil Procedure Rule 500.8 addresses what must be included in a subpoena if your case is in a justice of the peace court.

 At minimum, the subpoena is required to state:

-- The time, place, and nature of the action required by the person to whom the subpoena is directed, such as appearing for testimony at a trial or deposition and/or producing documents or other items.
+- The time, place, and nature of the action required by the person to whom the subpoena is directed, such as appearing for testimony at a trial or deposition; producing documents; or producing other items;

 - The party—and attorney, if applicable—at whose request the subpoena is issued.